What this means for South East Wales

 - Remove Pacer trains by December 2019.

-- Introduce a Central Metro that improves journey times and increases frequency to at least four trains per hour from the head of each using new trains.
+- Introduce a Central Metro that improves journey times and increases frequency to at least four trains per hour from the head of each valley using new trains.

 - Introduce new Metro Vehicles with level boarding by December 2022, which will provide a modern metro-style service to the Treherbert, Aberdare and Merthyr valleys.